-Basic statistics for all of the risk and performance measures are reported in Table 1.
+Basic statistics for all the risk and performance measures are reported in Table 1.

 The market risk disclosure index is the other key variable in the analysis.
-As explained above, this index captures the amount of information that banks disclose about their forward-looking estimates of market risk exposure in their annual reports or 10-K filings with the SEC.10 The index covers eighteen specific types of information that BHCs could provide in their filings, primarily related to their value-at-risk (VaR) estimates.
+As discussed above, this index captures the amount of information banks disclose about their forward-looking estimates of market risk exposure in their 10-K (annual report) filings with the Securities and Exchange Commission (SEC).
+10 The index covers 18 specific types of information that BHCs could provide in their 10-K filings, primarily related to their value-at-risk (VaR) estimates.

-Value at risk is a very commonly used measure of market risk exposure from trading activities.
+Value-at-risk is a very commonly used measure of market risk exposure from trading activities.
 VaR is an estimate of a particular percentile of the trading return distribution, assuming that trading positions are fixed for a specified holding period.
-VaR estimates made by banks in the sample are typically based on a one-day holding period, generally at
+VaR estimates made by banks in the sample are typically based on a one-day holding period, with distribution percentiles generally at the 95th and above.11 VaR estimates form the base of banks' regulatory capital requirements for market risk (Hendricks and Hirtle 1997) and have been the focus of disclosure recommendations made by financial industry supervisors (Multidisciplinary Working Group on Enhanced Disclosure 2001, Basel Committee on Banking Supervision 2015).